Taking Cardiac Care to Heart

 “You get them through difficult surgeries with good results and it’s a great feeling,” he says.
 Even better?
-Reuniting with those he calls “his kids,” like he did with Evie and her family in spring of 2019 to film a video that features her story.
+Reuniting with those he calls “his kids” later on, like he did with Evie and her family in spring of 2019 to film a video that features her story.

-“When I see Evie, a beautiful, smiling child—who might not have survived to see her first birthday without surgery, I feel rewarded for our team’s hard work.”
+“When I see Evie, a beautiful, smiling child—who might not have survived to see her first birthday without surgery, I feel rewarded for our teams’ hard work.”
+It also inspires him to do more.
+There’s still so much to discover in pediatric medicine and many questions to answer, he says, especially when it comes to rare diseases, such as Williams Syndrome.
+This is one way that philanthropy at Children’s National makes a big difference.

 Make a Difference